DevOpsEtc/s3-cf-static-site/README.md

 <h1> <img src="build/image/gear_logo.png"> DevOps /etc</h1>

-### Automatic deployment of a secure, AWS S3-backed and CloudFront CDN-distributed, static website using Python, Boto3 and CloudFormation.
+### Static Website on AWS S3 served by CloudFront CDN

-A site built with static site generator, Hugo, hosted on AWS S3, and served up via the AWS CloudFront CDN.
-This project, built with the AWS SDK for Python (Boto3) and CloudFormation, allows you to quickly deploy the requisite AWS infrastructure needed to host a secure, static website, serve it up fast, and spend relatively little money in the process.
+A static website hosted on an S3 bucket and served up fast via the CloudFront CDN.
+This project initially focuses on the deployment of infrastructure and uses the AWS SDK for Python (Boto3) and CloudFormation for quick builds, updates and tear-downs of infrastructure, security policies, logging and encryption.
+It will be updated soon with local development setup and CI/CD workflow.

 Blog post with additional information can be found at:  [DevOpsEtc.com/post/s3-cf-static-site](https://DevOpsEtc.com/post/s3-cf-static-site)